 To think like an artist and to think like an analyst require similar talents.
 Both causes require talent and both causes require time and dedication as well as a deep respect for the wisdom of witnessing as a form of cure for the existential conditions that humankind faces today in 21st century civilization.
 So many minute decisions are involved in the exact shade of color that is chosen and so many minute decisions are involved in deciding when an intervention is called for and when it is best withheld.

 The disciplines of psychoanalysis and the disciplines of art require tremendous consideration be given to the subjective.
 Both disciplines necessitate boldness as well as empathy and contemplation.

 Both require a gentle application of knowledge and neither can be rushed.
 There is a form of the sacred to both endeavors.
 In each form there is great desire to contribute.

 Color, mood, form, lines, boundaries, choices, and “decisions and revisions” are always at play.

-The Good Part is knowing that I never know the out-come before I start, I do not know the out-come until I am finished.
+The interesting part is knowing that I never know the out-come before I star; I do not know the out-come until I am finished.
 I think both aspects of me have enjoyed the moments during which I was engaged.
 Both applications of myself take me out of my shell, my solitude, my narcissism, long enough to find and express joy in the process as much as the product.